atlassian/data-center-helm-charts/docs/docs/userguide/OPERATION.md

 !!!warning "JMX service security"
     By default, JMX services are created as ClusterIP types, i.e. they are not available outside the Kubernetes cluster.
-    Because the metrics endpoint isn't password protected, make sure you protected with with SecurityGroup rules (if in AWS) when exposing it as a LoadBalancer if required:
+    Because the metrics endpoint isn't password protected, make sure you protected with SecurityGroup rules (if in AWS) when exposing it as a LoadBalancer if required:
     ```
     monitoring: